zenzcode/gameforrebecca/README.md

 # gameforrebecca
-Game to ask my girlfriend to be my girlfriend (it worked :p)
+A game I created for my girlfriend in 1 day to ask her if she wants to be my girlfriend.

+Created using 16x16 industrial tileset.
+Dont look at the code, its pretty horrible.